AkilTDixon/Notes/README.md

 - Python 3.10+
 - MongoDB connection string (Atlas or local)

-Set an environment variable for the backend to connect to MongoDB:
+Set an environment variable for the backend to connect to MongoDB (name: `mongodbKey`).
+The database name used by the app is `Notes`.

+Create a database named `Notes` in MongoDB cluster before starting the app.

 ### Backend (Flask API)